Qatari literature: Literary festivals

 The Doha International Book Fair is by far the largest literary festival held in Qatar.
 Its first edition took place in 1972, making it the oldest book fair in the country and one of the oldest in the Persian Gulf region.
 Beginning as a biannual event, it was changed to an annual event in 2002 and runs for 10 days.
 Starting in 2010, the book fair designates one country as an "honorary guest" for every exhibition held.
 The 2023 edition witnessed the participation of more than 500 publishing houses from 37 countries.

 The Ministry of Culture hosted the first edition of the Ramadan Book Fair in April 2022, which was marked by the participation of 35 international and local publishing houses.
 The event, held in Souq Waqif, ran for 9 days and emphasized local content.

 Under the auspices of the Ministry of Culture, a joint venture between the Qatari Publishers and Distributors Forum and Qatar University Press saw the inaugural edition of the Qatar University Book Fair held in February 2023.

-The Katara Arabic Language Festival is an annual event organized by the Katara Cultural Village Foundation since 2016.
-It forms part of a broader initiative launched in 2014 to support the Arabic language in Qatar.
-The festival features a range of educational and cultural activities, including a monthly illustrated magazine for youth, Arabic language competitions on social media, and the release of Arabic-language video games.
+The Katara Arabic Language Festival, an annual event organized by the Katara Cultural Village Foundation since 2016, is part of an initiative launched in 2014 to support the Arabic language in Qatar.
+The festival features a range of educational and cultural activities, including a monthly illustrated magazine for youth, Arabic language competitions on social media, and Arabic video games.
 Additional events include puppet theatre, traditional storytelling, children's performances, poetry readings, and secondhand book fairs.